jsr6720/goodreads-csv-to-md/posts/2015-01-01-the-8th-habit.md

 ## My Review 3/5

+### Date Read
+2015/01/01

+### Date Added
+2016/10/11

-Interwoven into all the other 7 habits is passion.
+My Thoughts: Interwoven into all the other 7 habits is passion.
 Not as good as the first 7 habits, but still a good book

 ---